Sen. Johnson backs off 'secret society' claim

 Republicans have seized on the exchange between FBI lawyer Lisa Page and FBI agent Peter Strzok, which was sent after the 2016 presidential election, as potential evidence of an anti-Trump bias at the agency.
 Strzok was a member of the team investigating Hillary Clinton's email server and, later, a member of Robert Mueller's special counsel team looking into Russia's attempted interference in the 2016 election.

+Later Thursday, Johnson would not comment further about the "secret society" text and whether he owes an apology.

+"We will see what the next texts say," he replied.
+The Justice Department's inspector general informed lawmakers Thursday that a trove of missing text messages exchanged between the two FBI employees has been recovered.

-Speaking to Fox News on Tuesday about the "secret society" reference, Johnson suggested bias and potential corruption "at the highest levels of the FBI."
+Johnson seized on the "secret society" reference to call into question the objectivity of Mueller's investigation earlier in the week.
+Speaking to Fox News on Tuesday, Johnson suggested bias and potential corruption at the upper echelons of the agency.

+"What this is all about is further evidence of corruption -- more than bias -- but corruption at the highest levels of the FBI," Johnson said.

+The Republican senator said at the time he obtained his information from an informant.